 The Area 6 mule deer herd is the third largest deer herd in the state with a population estimate of ~9,500 in 2017.
 This herd is highly migratory and has been impacted by major changes in habitat quality to winter range.
-It was once one of the largest and most productive deer herds in Nevada, but due to major large-scale wildfires over the course of several decades the winter range now only supports a faction of the historic population.
+It was once one of the largest and most productive deer herds in Nevada, but due to major large-scale wildfires over the course of several decades the winter range now only supports a fraction of the historic population.
 The Area 6 deer herd is located in northeastern Nevada (Figs. 2, 7) and spans across two counties (Elko and Humboldt County).
 The summer ranges span from the Independence and Tuscarora mountain ranges northwest of Elko, Nevada while stopover and winter ranges extend north about 30 miles into Idaho and south in the Sheep Creek Range and Dunphy Hills near Interstate -80.

 The habitats vary substantially depending on seasonal range distribution.
 The summer range is comprised of mountain big sage and other shrub communities, aspen and riparian habitats.

 Winter ranges are comprised of sagebrush steppe vegetation communities and vast expanses of exotic annual grasslands.
 Several key stopovers occur within the various migration corridors for the Area 6 mule deer herd.
-Although a formal analysis using Brownian Bridge Movement Models has not been conducted for this area, several transition ranges and stopover points are known to occur in the Santa Renia Mountains and along the western slope of the Tuscarora Mountains.
+Although a formal analysis using BBMM has not been conducted for this area, several transition ranges and stopover points are known to occur in the Santa Renia Mountains and along the western slope of the Tuscarora Mountains.

 Landownership comprises a variety of public and private lands with large portions of federal lands administered by the BLM on winter ranges and USFS on higher elevation summer ranges.
 Land uses include agricultural and livestock grazing on private and public owned lands, recreation activities including hunting and hiking activities on National Forest and BLM lands.
 Several permitted mining operations occur between the high elevation summer ranges and lower elevation winter ranges.

-Risks or threats to this deer population include: 1) conversion of native shrubland habitat to exotic grasslands where large-scale wildfires have occurred on lower elevation winter ranges and 2) impediments to the migration pathways where several large-scale gold mines and other minerals have occurred over the past several decades.

-The Nevada Department of Wildlife (NDOW) selected this mule deer herd due to its relatively large population size (~10% of the state's deer population), large-scale spatial distribution and migration distance between summer and winter ranges, threats to habitat integrity and connectivity due to mineral extraction activities, and direct habitat losses from wildfire.
+Risks or threats to this deer population include the conversion of native shrubland habitat to exotic grasslands where large-scale wildfires have occurred on lower elevation winter ranges and impediments to the migration pathways.
+NDOW selected this mule deer herd due to its relatively large population size (~10% of the state's deer population), large-scale spatial distribution and migration distance between summer and winter ranges, threats to habitat integrity and connectivity due to mineral extraction activities, and direct habitat losses from wildfire.
 Important stopovers sites have been identified by analysis of existing mule deer GPS collars (219 migration sequences from n = 103 individual animals) through contracts with the USGS (Fig. 7).
 Notable stopover locations include areas along the west side of the Independence Valley near Tuscarora and Rock Creek drainages directly west of Willow Creek Reservoir.
 Three sub-herds were delineated for this analysis (Izzenhood, Sheep Creek, and Maggie Creek) due to the unique spatial use and distinct winter range of these mule deer (Fig. 7).
 Additional stopover use exists in all three sub-herds and notable stopover locations were identified in the Sheep Creek range on the west side of Boulder Valley as well as a major migration corridor on the east side of the South Tuscaroa mountains from approximately North Haskell Creek to Little Jack Creek and extending into the Dunphy Hills near Interstate 80 (I-80) to the south.